Skip to main content

 Styles menu in Outlook

-Note that styles in Outlook cannot be modified.
+Note: Styles in Outlook cannot be modified.
 In Microsoft Word and PowerPoint, the user can modify headings by changing the font, color, and size.
 However, Outlook offers a less advanced Styles pane.

 Avoid manually creating lists using numbers, symbols, and tabbing.
 Apply preset list styles for both bulleted and numbered lists.
 These can be applied by navigating to the Messages tab and/or the Format Text tab.